gabe565/ascii-telnet-rust/README.md

 [![Build](https://github.com/gabe565/ascii-telnet-rust/actions/workflows/docker.yml/badge.svg)](https://github.com/gabe565/ascii-telnet-rust/actions/workflows/docker.yml)
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/gabe565)](https://artifacthub.io/packages/helm/gabe565/ascii-telnet)

+> **Note**
+> I have rewritten this in Go.
+The Go version supports Telnet, SSH, and local playback, all while using less CPU (but a little bit more memory).
+If you're interested, take a look at [gabe565/ascii-movie](https://github.com/gabe565/ascii-movie) for more details!

 The original Star Wars telnet server is currently down, so why not implement it in Rust?
 This server will open a TCP server on `0.0.0.0:23` which streams the original Star Wars ASCII movie over telnet.

 See it in action by running `telnet gabecook.com` or `nc gabecook.com 23`.